KAIST-CryptLab/BtE-with-eHERA/README.md

 # BtE Transciphering Framework with eHERA
-This is an implementation of the server-side BtE transciphering framework with the eHERA cipher using `HElib` library.
+This is an implementation of the BtE transciphering framework with the eHERA cipher using `HElib` library.

 ## Install